alastaircoote/try-catch-loader/readme.md

 that would be a problem, but server-side rendered React components never run `componentDidMount` (instead running it client-side on load), so the render won't actually throw an error.

-## What doesn't it do?

-Fix the library.
-As mentioned above, it'll just cause the require statement to return null, so the module will be inaccessible.
-You either need it to be inside a function that doesn't get run on the server, or wrap it in an if statement that checks what it is.

 ## How do I use it?